connectrpc/connect-es/packages/connect-web/README.md

 This is the runtime library package for Connect-Web.
 You'll find its code generator at [@bufbuild/protoc-gen-connect-web](https://www.npmjs.com/package/@bufbuild/protoc-gen-connect-web).

-Connect-Web is a simple library to call remote procedures from a browser client.
+Connect-Web is a simple library to call remote procedures from a web browser.
 Unlike REST, you get a type-safe client and never have to think about serialization again.

 The procedures are defined in a [Protocol Buffer](https://developers.google.com/protocol-buffers)